Science News Roundup: The forecast on planet Neptune is chilly - and getting colder; Ukraine conflict hurts Russian science, as West pulls funding and more | Science-Environment

 RedHill pill shows promise vs Omicron; mRNA vaccines appear effective in those with well-controlled HIV

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Experimental pill shows promise against Omicron
+An experimental pill shows promise against Omicron

 Russia will launch a lunar probe and deepen space links with Belarus- Putin